dcernst/dcernst.github.io/_posts/2020-12-10-manu-kapur-quote-about-learning.md

   - quote
 ---

 This morning I stumbled on a tab I had open on my web browser for ages for a [Ted Talk about productive failure by Manu Kapur](https://www.youtube.com/watch?v=QlwkerwaV2E).
 [Manu Kapur](https://www.manukapur.com) is a leading expert in productive failure.
-In Manu's Ted Talk, the two quotes struck me:
+In Manu's Ted Talk, these two quotes struck me:

 <blockquote>
 <p>Making learning easy does not necessarily ease learning.</p>